grpc/test-infra/dashboard/README.md

 components:

 1. A [Postgres replicator], to transfer the results to a Postgres database.
-1. A Grafana dashboard, to displays the results from the Postgres database.
+1. A Grafana dashboard, to display the results from the Postgres database.

 These components can be built and deployed manually using the [Makefile](Makefile) (see [manual build](#manual-build)).